The future of AI & how it will change us in 5, 10, & 15+ years

 We’re going to experience changes in our workplaces:

-• Automation: Repetitive and mundane tasks (especially in the back-office) will be increasingly handled by AI, freeing up human employees to focus on more complex, creative, and strategic work.
+- Automation: Repetitive and mundane tasks (especially in the back-office) will be increasingly handled by AI, freeing up human employees to focus on more complex, creative, and strategic work.
+We’re already experiencing this firsthand by leveraging AI in software development.

 SEE: Guide to back-office automation